Political Science Curriculum Overview

 Our curriculum provides a necessary core of knowledge, including American government,

-Students will begin with basic courses that examine the general concepts, institutions,
+Students begin with basic courses that examine the general concepts, institutions,

 Science program that concentrates on a specific area (or areas) of interest or particular

-Students should learn that political institutions and processes do not develop in a vacuum;
+Students learn that political institutions and processes do not develop in a vacuum;

 Political Research Seminar type work, see our Res Publica journal of political science or visit the Student Honors Research Papers collection.